merielVanderbilt/snowflake-ai-sql-audio-parsing/README.md

 No local environment setup is required for running the Snowflake notebook itself.

 **Other notes**
 The notebook relies on named SQL cells, which are not rendered visibly in standard Jupyter previews.
-When in Snowflake, these appear clearly and allow SQL cells to reference each other via templates like {{CELL_NAME}}.
+When in Snowflake, these appear clearly and allow Python cells to reference SQL cells by calling the name of the cell.
+You can see the cell metadata name in the RAW code view.

 You can now integrate Snowflake with GitHub and directly pull and push via the Snowflake UI https://docs.snowflake.com/en/developer-guide/git/git-overview.
 I did this and it worked well.
 <br/><br/>